Latest update December 2019 – A review by Prof Jon Fairburn

 This blog is mainly aimed at visitors who are staying the night and looking for places to eat and drink.
 As a University we receive visitors from all over the world.
 These visitors want a convenient place to stay with a selection of places to reach by foot in the evening for food and drinks if possible.

-Spring 2018 is seeing the phased opening of the PotBank – this includes an aparthotel, and a cafe.
+PotBank – this includes an aparthotel, and a cafe you can book through their website.
 Some of the rooms are available for booking through booking.com and it is only a 5 minute walk from the train station and the University.
-No reviews yet because it is so new.

 Verdon Guest House is popular if you fancy a guest house